 Some features on a map may be more important than others.
 Feature weights allow you to indicate the relative importance of feature classes or features being labeled by a given label class.
 You can reduce the chance that important features from a given class are overlapped by labels by assigning the feature class a larger feature weight than other feature classes.
 Features with feature weights are always passed to the Maplex Label Engine as barriers even if they are not labeled.
 If there is a SQL query that limits the number of features displayed, only the subset of features are added to the placement engine as barriers.
 The remaining features are not displayed or used as barriers by the Maplex Label Engine.

 The feature weight ranks the importance of features labeled by a given label class, compared to other features, on a scale of 0–1,000.
 The Maplex Label Engine places labels to avoid overlapping important features.
 A feature weight of 0 indicates that the feature should be treated as available space, while a weight of 1,000 indicates that the feature should not be overlapped by labels.
 The Maplex Label Engine first attempts to place labels in an area of free space.
 If there is no free space available and a feature must be overlapped, a location with the lowest total feature weight is chosen.

 You can set a feature weight for point and line feature classes.
 Polygon feature classes have two weights, interior weight and boundary weight, which are set separately.

 You can set a barrier weight for annotation, dimension, and graphics layers.
 This weight controls the overlap of labels onto the features in these layers.

 Interior and boundary weight

 Polygon features have two types of feature weights.
-The interior weight lets you specify how important the interior of the polygon is relative to other features.
-The boundary weight lets you specify how important the edge of the polygon is relative to other features.
+The interior weight allows you to specify how important the interior of the polygon is relative to other features.
+The boundary weight allows you to specify how important the edge of the polygon is relative to other features.
 You can allow labels to overlap the interior but not the edges of a polygon or vice versa.